jhugon/kicad_propagation_delay_led_pulser/README.md

 - Baseline -90 mV
 - Pulse 4.6 V
 - Ringing ~ 10%, damped out around 20 ns after pulse fall

+LED pulse measurements return a signal as expected at 9.36 kHz.
+The signal is controllable with the bias voltage.
+Noise seems high, but that may be something else